 We can express compassion in the workplace by:

-- Actively listening to others without judging them.
+- Actively listening to others without judging them,

-A Look At The Importance And Benefits
+A Look at the Importance and Benefits

-Organizations may have tremendously talented professionals who have uber experience in their field, but unless they greet others with respect, talk empathetically, or be able to internalize others’ pain, they cannot be as successful in their fields.
+Organizations may have tremendously talented professionals who have uber experience in their field, but unless they greet others with respect, talk empathetically, or internalize others’ pain, they cannot be as successful in their fields.

-1. Employee Retention
+1. Employee retention

-2. Stress Reduction
+2. Stress reduction

-3. Physical Well-being
+3. Physical wellbeing